ngnquanq/credit-risk-ml-system/README.md

 2. Define more business rule, I know that these application often integrate some rule-based as well.
 3. Authentication and Authorization as the security layer.
 4. Dedicate some time to build meaningful dashboard (Kibana, Grafana and Superset)
+5. Some components are handling both read and write at the same time (i.e our data warehouse).
+One approach could be to implement database replication (master-slave approach), we will write to the master database and read from the slave database.
+Clickhouse already have a guidance on how to do this here in this [link](https://clickhouse.com/docs/engines/table-engines/mergetree-family/replication).
+If we go further,